Day 1: Ushuaia

 Day 2: Cape Horn - Wulaia Bay

-We navigate along the Northwest arm of the Beagle Channel to reach Pia Fjord, where we disembark.
-We will then take a short hike to gain a panoramic view of the spectacular Pia Glacier, which extends from the mountaintops down to the sea.
+After disembarking we take a short hike to gain a panoramic view of the spectacular glacier, which extends from the mountaintops down to the sea or a longer much more difficult walk up a lateral moraine of the old Pia Glacier.

 Day 5: Magdalena Island - Punta Arenas